 Well-designed motion control

-These are the same reasons Gasti uses the B&R motion control solution consistently throughout all of its lines.
+Gasti uses the B&R motion control solution consistently throughout all of its lines.
 A pocket-sized controller from B&R's X20 system handles motion control with minimal space requirements.
 The 6 to 18 B&R servo axes on each line are controlled by B&R ACOPOSmulti servo drives.

 "We don't make changes to our automation architecture unless we know they will result in tangible improvements for us or our customers.
 The switch in 2015 from ACOPOS to ACOPOSmulti, for example, substantially reduced our space requirements," explains Wolf.